 The recommended workflow for incorporating changes is to change the original DXF, and then re-import that.
 This will update changed geometry while keeping the model generated in crowd:it.

 The export command can be found in the Main menu under Edit.

-5.2 Vectorworks
+5.3 Prepare your geometry with Vectorworks